naftalic/ddmif/portfolio_weights.md

 \end{align*}
 $$

-Finally, we can substitute the value of λ into the expression for $w$ to obtain a closed-form solution for $w$:
+Finally, we can substitute the value of λ into the expression for $w$ to obtain a closed-form solution for $w:$

 $$
 \begin{align*}